 Gurdarshan “Saint Lion” Mangat may have been inspired by legends of the sport to become a mixed martial artist, however, his journey was far from easy.
 Mangat had to give up a cushy corporate job, but he found the strength to persevere and now competes in the world’s largest martial arts organization.

 #5 Martial Arts Makes You A More Positive Person

 Through training in martial arts, your entire well-being is affected, which makes you a more positive person.

 Martial arts has a multitude of effects on personal development, ranging from health and wellness to mental and spiritual enhancement.
 Thus, constant training leads to a more positive outlook on life, as you get used to winning personal victories, and realize that only positive thinking will get you through a rough path.
 Nobody ever succeeded by telling themselves they couldn’t.

 Positivity is infectious, and it can influence anything and everything around you, including your career.
 The result is an improved lifestyle.
-Also, martial arts provides a sense of supreme confidence.
 Through martial arts training, you can discover a great deal about yourself and what you are capable of achieving.
-You are introduced to your limits, and then taught how to shatter them.
+You are introduced to your limits and then taught how to shatter them.

 Trained as a boxer, Sovannahry “The Sweet Savage” Em struggled to transition to mixed martial arts.
 The Cambodian-American star was discouraged but continued to hone her craft, and eventually, her effort paid off.